hafeefas/hafeefas/README.md

-- 👋 Hi, I’m Hafeefa, a current college student majoring in Computer Info Systems!
+- 👋 Hi, I’m Hafeefa, a current college student majoring in Computer Information Systems!
 - 👀 I’m interested learning more about coding as well as programming.
 I am also really interested in landing an internship that is about anything related to computer sciences!
 - 🌱 I’m currently learning C++, Java, and HTML.
-- 💞️ I would love to work together with others to learn more about coding and programming.
 - 📫 I can be reached at my email @hafeefas47@gmail.com!

 <!---